tshort/FunctionalModels.jl/README.md

 * `compatible_values`: return the base value from a variable to use when creating other variables
 * `RefBranch` and `Branch`: marks nodes and flow variables

 Equations are standard ModelingToolkit equations.
-The main difference in Sims is that variables should be created with `Unknown(val; name)` or one of the helpers like `Voltage()`.
+The main difference in FunctionalModels is that variables should be created with `Unknown(val; name)` or one of the helpers like `Voltage()`.
 Variables created this way include metadata to ensure that variable names don't clash.
 Multiple subcomponents can all have a `v(t)` variable for example.
 Once the model is flattened, the variable names will be normalized.

-Sims uses a functional style as opposed to the more object-oriented approach of ModelingToolkit, Modia, and Modelica.
-Because `system` return an `ODESystem`, models can be built up of Sims components and standard ModelingToolkit components.
+FunctionalModels uses a functional style as opposed to the more object-oriented approach of ModelingToolkit, Modia, and Modelica.
+Because `system` return an `ODESystem`, models can be built up of FunctionalModels components and standard ModelingToolkit components.